plans.root#

 Collection(base_object[, name, alias])

-A collection of primitive MbaE objects with associated metadata.
+A collection of primitive MbaE instances.

 DataSet([name, alias])